Text of the Prayer Recited Before Learning | Torah Study | Sheilot

 Answer

-The text is as written by the Mishnah Berurah (siman 110, se’if katan 35), and these are his words:
+The text is as the Mishnah Berurah writes (siman 110, se’if katan 35), and this is his wording:

 It is good to say one short text that includes much, and this is it:

-And when one studies in a group, he should also request that he not rejoice in their mistakes and that they not rejoice in his mistake, as stated in the Gemara.
+And when one learns in a group, he must also request that he not rejoice in their stumbling, and that they not rejoice in his stumbling, as is stated in the Gemara.

 End quote.